 The Redbone Coonhound is a rare breed with soulful eyes and a rich, glossy red coat.
 Prepare to answer the question 'what kind of dog is that?' over and over when you welcome this striking breed into your family.
-Redbone Coonhounds were developed in the US to have the skills needed to hunt raccoon and larger North American prey, such as deer, bear, and cougar.
+Redbone Coonhounds were developed in the US with the skills needed to hunt raccoon and larger North American prey, such as deer, bear, and cougar.
 They are versatile, tenacious hunting dogs, with strong scenting abilities, a sharp eye, and great speed.
 On the trail, hunters follow the breed's distinctive, drawn-out bay to find their quarry.
 When they've 'treed' a raccoon (driven the nocturnal critter up a tree until the hunter arrives), Reds are ferocious and focused.
 After the hunt, they are affectionate and playful.
 Reds are at their happiest when keeping their beloved family members company.

 Redbone Coonhounds are also called Reds.